mozilla/taar-lite/docs/GraphRepresentation.md

 ### Total relevance normalization

-This treatment accounts for the popularity of an add-on in terms of its overall total number of installations, under the assumption that
+This treatment accounts for the popularity of an add-on in terms of its overall total number of coinstallations, under the assumption that
-__the more often an add-on is installed overall, the less likely it is to be relevant__.
+__the more often an add-on is coinstalled with other add-ons overall, the less likely it is to be relevant__.

-For each add-on B coinstalled with a given add-on A, the coinstallation count for (A,B) is divided by the total number of installations of B.
+For each add-on B coinstalled with a given add-on A, the coinstallation count for (A,B) is divided by the total number of coinstallations of B across all other add-ons.
+(This will be greater than the total number of installations of B if some Firefox profiles have more than two add-ons, since these profiles will get counted more than once.)

 Given the adjacency matrix $C$, the treatment divides each each entry $C_{ab}$